coreinfrastructure/best-practices-badge/doc/api.md

 *   <tt>GET /(:locale/)projects/:id(/:level)(.:format)</tt>

-    Request data for project :id in :format (default HTML, JSON also supported).
+    Request data for project :id in :format.
+An empty format suffix returns HTML, and the ".json" format suffix returns JSON.
     External interfaces should normally request format "json".
     If "level" is given (0, 1, or 2), that level is shown (level is ignored if json format is requested, because we just